ibarwick/firebird_fdw/README.md

 Simple TAP tests are provided in the `t/` directory.
 These require a running Firebird database to be available; provide connection details for this with the standard Firebird environment variables `ISC_DATABASE`, `ISC_USER` and `ISC_PASSWORD`.
-Additionally, PostgreSQL must have been compiled with the `--enable-tap-tests` option.
+The tests are designed for PostgreSQL 9.5 and later, and require it to have been compiled with the `--enable-tap-tests` option.

 Run with